-With all four theme parks having re-opened at Disney World and guests starting to return, the parks have undergone some changes since guests last experienced them.
+Walt Disney World guests are starting to return to the magic!
+The parks have undergone some changes if you haven’t visited since they reopening in summer 2020.
 It is important to know what to expect when you arrive at the park so you can minimize disappointment and prepare yourself to have a fun and safe time!
-Here are ten things to know before you head to EPCOT!
+Here are a few things to know before you head to EPCOT!

 1. Spaceship Earth Remains Open

-When the parks closed in March, Imagineering had already set a closing date for Spaceship Earth for May for a scheduled two-year rehabilitation and refurbishment as part of a re-imagining of the attraction.
+When the parks closed in March 2020, Imagineering had already set a closing date for Spaceship Earth for May for a scheduled two-year rehabilitation and refurbishment as part of a re-imagining of the attraction.
 As the parks remained shuttered through the spring and into the summer, Imagineers took a hard look at the schedule and the post-Covid world and decided to leave Spaceship Earth open.
-Guests can still experience this attraction and say a proper goodbye before it is closed down for the refurbishment.
+Guests can still experience this attraction with no further information from Disney on if/when it it go back on the refurbishment list.

 2. International Gateway Open